learninglab-dev/thesimpleworkflow/README.md

 # thesimpleworkflow

 This is where to start if you want to contribute to our ongoing project, **thelocalworkflow**.
+The goal here is to give you a couple of simplified chunks of thelocalworkflow to play with and build on as you learn javascript.
+Tutorials on how to get started can be found on Slack.

 Here are the steps to get started: